TheNosiriN/thenosirin.github.io/blog/babylon_planets/babylon_planets.md

 ### Problem 1: Stitching
 Although there are solid solutions to this problem, it's very tricky and complex to implement right.
 At the edge of a quadtree child node, that has a higher LOD right next to it, the node with lower vertex count may have a few triangles that connect two similar height offsets, but in reality between these offsets, there is an offset much lower in the middle, like a valley between two mountains.
-Because the lower LOD doesn't have enough vertices to represent it, it creates a very visible gap at the edge of the node.
+Because the lower LOD doesn't have enough vertices to represent the lower offset, so it creates a very visible gap at the edge of the node.

 It's such a tricky problem that even well published games like No Man's Sky and many others just left the gap but lowered the height of the entire node a bit just so you won't notice.
 Some did fade in transitions, while others actually stitched the two LODs together, like what I did, but it was too complex to maintain.